bitgold7/bitcoin/doc/staking.md

 BitGold Staker
 ==============

-BitGold combines proof-of-work with proof-of-stake.
-The genesis block and its immediate successor are mined using proof-of-work.
+BitGold uses proof-of-stake.
+The genesis block and its immediate successor are predefined.
 Staking begins automatically at height 2, and every subsequent block must include a valid coinstake transaction.
 The staking engine implements the PoSV3 consensus rules described below.